adityakhare86/onlineQuizMaker/README.md

 ## Quiz Result

 User will see this page after taking a quiz successfully.
 The attendance count will increase by one.
-And the flawless count will be increased by one if they answer all correctly.
+And the perfect score count will be increased by one if they answer all correctly.

 ![image](https://user-images.githubusercontent.com/14056189/90799678-61b14200-e335-11ea-95a9-420f9b10c796.png)